-- 4.54 Community infrastructure provides for the health and wellbeing, social, educational, spiritual, recreational, leisure and cultural needs of the community provided through a wide range of venues.
-Community infrastructure could include places of worship, schools, heritage venues, libraries, museums, cinemas, shopping centres, pubs and cafés, streets and town squares, industrial and business premises, community centres (including health centres and hospitals), parks and open spaces, and other public venues. - 4.55 Whilst the level of community facilities across the Parish are limited, they make an important contribution to the vitality and viability of the Parish, particularly the public house and village hall in Great Whittington.
-Through early engagement on the Plan there was strong support expressed for the need to include a positive policy framework to support the development of new community infrastructure and protect existing facilities of benefit to the local community. - 4.56 The NPPF is clear that the planning system should support the development of new community facilities and that valued community facilities should be retained where appropriate.
+- 4.41 Whilst the level of community facilities across the Parish are limited, they make an important contribution to the vitality and viability of the Parish, particularly the public house and village hall in Great Whittington.
+Through early engagement on the Plan there was strong support expressed for the need to include a positive policy framework to support the development of new community infrastructure and protect existing facilities of benefit to the local community. - 4.42 The NPPF is clear that the planning system should support the development of new community facilities and that valued community facilities should be retained where appropriate.
 However, planning permission is not always required to change the use of a building or land and this restricts the opportunity to examine the possibility of securing the continued use of a facility threatened with closure.
-Notwithstanding this, Policy WNP 9 will contribute towards the delivery of Plan Objective 3 which seeks to retain and enhance important community facilities. - 4.57 Policy WNP 9 makes reference to proposals which could impact on Assets of Community Value, whilst at the time of writing, there are no Assets of Community Value within the Parish, it was considered important to include this within the policy should assets be listed in the future.
+Notwithstanding this, Policy WNP 7 will contribute towards the delivery of Plan Objective 3 which seeks to retain and enhance important community facilities.

-Policy WNP 9: Community services and facilities
+Policy WNP 7: Community services and facilities